 We provide FDA and USDA certified facilities and guidance to make sure that the newly scaled product is able to be commercially produced and is ready for retail sale.

-- Industry-leading SIMS 2000 software for evaluating sensory test results
+- Industry-leading SIMS 2000 software for evaluating preference test results

 - Fully equipped research & development kitchen